Zhou Dongyu

-Zhou ranked 71st on Forbes China Celebrity 100 list in 2017, 7th in 2019, and 3rd in 2020.
+Zhou was named by Southern Metropolis Daily as one of the "Four Dan actresses of the post-90s Generation".
+She ranked 71st on Forbes China Celebrity 100 list in 2017, 7th in 2019, and 3rd in 2020.

 Early life and education

 Zhou was born in Shijiazhuang, Hebei to an ordinary working family.
 When she was in the third grade of primary school, her father died in a car accident, and her mother later remarried.
 She practiced gymnastics as a child and joined the Shijiazhuang gymnastics team at the age of 12.
 In middle school, she studied in Shijiazhuang No. 27 Middle School Class 9 in 2004 and Shijiazhuang No. 12 Middle School in Class 2007.

 Career

 2010–2015: Rising recognition

 In 2010, Zhou was picked by Zhang Yimou to star in his film Under the Hawthorn Tree, despite having no acting experience prior to taking on the role.
 She rose to fame for her appearance in the film and won several awards, including the Best Actress at the 56th Valladolid International Film Spain Festival, Outstanding New Actress at the 14th Huabiao Award and Best New Performer at the 20th Shanghai Film Critics Awards.

 In 2011, she starred in Barbara Wong's romance film The Allure of Tears; and also featured in war film The Road Of Exploring, playing Yang Kaihui, the wife of political leader Mao Zedong.

 In 2013, she starred in historical romance film The Palace, the fourth installment of the Gong series by Yu Zheng.
 Variety praised her performance saying, "Zhou holds the screen very well, turning an initially daft personality into an angsty but stoical heroine".

 In 2014, she starred alongside Lin Gengxin in youth romance film My Old Classmate.
 The film topped China's box office and Zhou was praised for her "acting breakthrough".
 The same year, she featured in comedy Breakup Buddies.
 Opposite to her usual pure and fresh image, Zhou challenged the role of a "Smart" in the film.
 Breakup Buddies became one of the highest-grossing films of all time in China.

 In 2015, she starred opposite Ethan Juan in suspense film The Unbearable Lightness of Inspector Fan and youth drama The Ark of Mr. Chow alongside Sun Honglei.